lqz1212/Liu-Qingzhao/README.md

 8.Experience with virtual computing tools (VMWare, Xen, etc.), practices (IaaS, SaaS, DBaaS, etc.), and infrastructure (OpenStack, VXLAN, etc.)

 I am a new IT student, I only know a little bit C code now, but I will work hard for my ideal job.
 I will work hard during the class times and use my free time to study java and networking knowledge.
 The most important is that  I  will find a part-time job which is relevant to IT.
 It is not for money.
 I just want to learn some skills about IT and gain experience.

+### Personal Profile
+1.
+2.I'm a Visual learner!
+If you are a visual learner, you learn by reading or seeing pictures.
+You understand and remember things by sight.
+You can picture what you are learning in your head, and you learn best by using methods that are primarily visual.
+You like to see what you are learning.

+As a visual learner, you are usually neat and clean.
+You often close your eyes to visualize or remember something, and you will find something to watch if you become bored.
+You may have difficulty with spoken directions and may be easily distracted by sounds.
+You are attracted to color and to spoken language (like stories) that is rich in imagery.

 ```markdown
 Syntax highlighted code block